 Accent your modern wardrobe with a new twist on an ancient craft when you make a beaded Kumihimo bracelet.
 With this tutorial, we will take you through the finishing steps to add a clasp to your beaded Kumihimo.
 And if you just couldn’t stop braiding and end up with a longer beaded rope, you can use the same technique to finish a necklace.
 If you are new to beaded Kumihimo, check out How to Do Kumihimo with Beads for step-by-step instructions.

-You’ll need a Kumihimo foam disk and bobbins, some nylon thread that is used for Kumihimo and a collection of beads.
+You’ll need a Kumihimo disk and bobbins, some nylon thread or string that is used for Kumihimo and a collection of beads.
 What is fun is to try different bead combinations.
-From all the same size and color for a basic Kumihimo bracelet, to using some fancy beads you’ve been collecting for a special projects (or a good excuse to go buy more!).
+From all the same size and color for a basic Kumihimo bracelet, to using some fancy beads you’ve been collecting for a special project (or a good excuse to go buy more!).
 Try different color and size combinations.
 Each bracelet will look different!

 Let’s get started with how to make a Kumihimo bracelet.

 As an Amazon Associate I earn from qualifying purchases.
 Read more about our affiliate linking policy.

 How much thread do you need to make a Kumihimo bracelet?

 You work Kumihimo with 8 threads.
 Measure your wrist.
 Multiply that times 3 and add at least 2-3 inches.
 So, if your wrist is 7-inches, you will have 3 x7 = 21″ PLUS 3-inches = 24-inches.
 So, you will cut 8 pieces of your thread that are each 24-inches long.